p-faurevincent/keycloak-training/lab11/README.md

 </theme>
 ```

-##Summary
+## Summary

-In the first part of this lab, you learned about how to create and deploy a theme to Keycloak.
+In this lab you learned about how to create and deploy a theme to Keycloak.
 For that, you were provided with a basic example that changes the layout of the login page.
 You also learned that when creating a new theme, you usually want to disable caching so that any change you make to a theme is reflected when reloading the server pages.